ulises-jeremias/recoil-devtools/packages/recoil-devtools-themes/README.md

 A repository of different color schemes for Recoil DevTools monitors.
 Any Recoil DevTools monitor can use these.

 Currently, most of these are [Base16 themes](https://github.com/gaearon/base16-js).
-However, there is an additional `nicinabox` theme designed by [Nic Aitch](http://nicinabox.com/) specifically for Recoil DevTools.
+However, there is an additional `ulises-jeremias` theme designed by [Nic Aitch](http://nicinabox.com/) for Redux DevTools and ported by [Ulises Jeremias](https://github.com/ulises-jeremias) for Recoil DevTools.
 In the future, we might want to remove some of the themes that don’t work with Recoil DevTools well, or add more custom themes, so that’s the justification for a separate package.

 ## Installation

 ```
-npm install --save recoil-devtools-themes
+yarn add recoil-devtools-themes
 ```

 ## Usage